tinylog-org/website/content/documentation/configuration.md

 java -jar -Dtinylog.writer.level=debug application.jar
 ```

 tinylog can also be configured programmatically by using the class `Configuration`.
 Unlike system properties, `Configuration` does expect all properties without "tinylog." prefix (same as in `tinylog.properties`).
 Individual properties can be set or overridden via `set(String key, String value)`.
 A complete configuration can also be passed as a map via `replace(Map<String, String> configuration)`.
 All properties that have already been set are overwritten.
-The configuration of tinylog will become immutable as soon as the first log entry is issued.
+The tinylog configuration becomes immutable once it is accessed for the first time, such as when a log entry is written, a logger is created, or the configuration is retrieved using `get(String key)`.
 Further configuration changes will be silently ignored in tinylog 2.0 and 2.1.
 Since version 2.2, an `UnsupportedOperationException` will be thrown instead.

 ## Automatic Shutdown